Annabdoan/it1901/readme.md

 ### Overall plan
 The project is set to three releases.
-Each release represents a sprints.
+Each release represents a sprint.

 ##### Release 1